-Learn about Space Day
+National Space Day

 What is there that’s more interesting than space?
 Never-ending, always expanding, full of stars and suns and planets and untold mysteries – as long as we live, we won’t know all the secrets that this great vacuum holds.
 But that doesn’t stop us trying to learn absolutely everything we can about it!

-History of Space Day
+History of National Space Day

-The day was created to observe the many wonders of the unknown space that our planet floats in, and encourage children to have more of an interest in the scientific field.
-In 2001, Senator John Glenn, himself a former astronaut, changed the day to Space Day to widen its scope of celebration across the world.
+The day was created to observe the many wonders of the unknown space that our planet, and plenty of others, floats in.
+Furthermore, it will encourage children to have more of an interest in the scientific field.
+In 2001, Senator John Glenn, himself a former astronaut, changed the day to National Space Day to widen its scope of celebration across the world.

-How to celebrate Space Day
+How to celebrate National Space Day

 Ever wondered what lies beyond our skies?
 Today is the day to find out!
 Go to your local library and take a look at some of the books about space there, learn about your favorite planets, or even space travel itself.
+Librarians will happily share information with you regarding the best books and other resources for you to learn more.
+Furthermore, some libraries may even hold events with guest talks from experts in the field of all things space.

-Or if you’re strapped for time, take a look at NASA’s website or social channels and see what they have been up to – there’s sure to be something that piques your interest.
-Space Day is a day to celebrate humanity’s forays into the unknown, how far science has come, and the wonders that lie just beyond our atmosphere.
-If you learn just one thing today, make it something about space!
+National Space Day is a day to celebrate humanity’s forays into the unknown, how far science has come, and the wonders that lie just beyond our atmosphere.
+If you learn only one thing today, make it something about space!

 National Space Day is the perfect time to take some time to realize that, maybe, we aren’t as important as we like to think.
 There are so many secrets out there waiting to be uncovered that it can be challenging to wrap your head around the potential that the rest of the galaxy and known universe offers.